Do medical placements deliver for students?

 What should programme teams do next?

-Stabilise delivery and make operations predictable: keep a clear schedule, explain any late changes, and centralise course communications.
-Strengthen assessment literacy with exemplars, checklist‑style rubrics and realistic turnaround times, aligning feedback to criteria.
+Programme teams should start by making placement delivery more predictable.
+Keep a clear schedule, explain any late changes, and centralise course communications.
+Strengthen assessment literacy with exemplars, checklist-style rubrics, and realistic turnaround times that align feedback to criteria.
 Standardise mentor readiness and contact rhythm across sites.
 Use a light, regular “you said/we’re doing” update to close the loop with students and partners.
-Finally, uplift weaker sites and embed pre‑agreed adjustments so every placement starts with the basics in place.
+Finally, uplift weaker sites and embed pre-agreed adjustments so every placement starts with the basics in place.

 How Student Voice Analytics helps you

-Student Voice Analytics continuously tracks placement comments and sentiment by mode, age, ethnicity, disability and CAH band, with like‑for‑like comparisons across programmes and sites.
-It provides concise, anonymised summaries for clinical partners and programme teams, and export‑ready tables for briefing and action planning.
-For medicine, it surfaces where delivery, timetabling, communications and assessment are depressing tone, while protecting strengths in placements, teaching delivery and course content.
+Student Voice Analytics helps medicine teams turn dispersed placement feedback into evidence they can act on quickly.
+It tracks placement comments and sentiment by mode, age, ethnicity, disability, and CAH band, with like-for-like comparisons across programmes and sites.
+It also provides concise, anonymised summaries for clinical partners and programme teams, plus export-ready tables for briefing and action planning.
+For medicine, it shows where delivery, timetabling, communications, and assessment are depressing tone, while helping teams protect strengths in placements, teaching delivery, and course content.

 Request a walkthrough